...

 2-axis milling machines

-2-axis milling machines can work a workpiece in the x and z axes.
+2-axis milling machines can work as a workpiece in the x and z axes.
 Therefore, they can cut vertically and horizontally in one direction.
 They are the simplest type of CNC millers.

 3-axis milling machines